 What was it like hearing Laura Williams announce you’d won?

 I was hugging a fan surrounded by gilt framed dying ladies in the splendour of the Victoria Art Gallery in Bath.
 Cleopatra frowned behind me with an asp to her throat and I was slowly melting in the heat.
 I’d had 3 weeks of convincing myself I wasn’t going to win (hope is a terrible thing) and finally the X Factor moment came – the words had gone slowmo, my husband was looking way too optimistic and I was thinking I need to handle not winning with nobility, it’s fab just to have been shortlisted (and it was).
-Then Laura said the words “The Pear Drum”.
+Then Laura said the title of my book.
 I could have slipped between the cracks of those highly polished Georgian floorboards.